Juniper (friar): Silence for 6 months

-Once, Brother Junípero decided to keep silence for six months in this way: On the first day for the love of God the Father.
+Once, Juniper decided to keep silence for six months in this way: On the first day for the love of God the Father.
 On the second day for the love of His Son, Jesus Christ.
 On the third day for the love of the Holy Spirit.
 On the fourth day for reverence to the Virgin Mary, and continuing in this manner, each day for the love of a different saintly servant of God, he remained silent for six months out of devotion.